Teradata/stacki-wiki/Frontend-Installation.md

 ### Public Network

-The public cluster network configuration screen allows you to set up the networking parameters for the ethernet network that connects the Frontend to the outside network (e.g., the Internet).
+The public cluster network configuration screen allows you to set up the networking parameters for the ethernet network that connects the frontend to the outside network (e.g., the Internet).

 1. Choose from the network _Devices_ to select the public network.